-The motivation for ICOS-Norway to collect carbon data is to improve our understanding of the regional carbon budget.
+The motivation for ICOS Norway to collect carbon data is to improve our understanding of the regional carbon budget.
 However, it is by no means trivial to obtain spatially and temporally resolved ocean and land fluxes and to attribute these to biogenic and anthropogenic components.
 The measurements alone do not provide this information and, thus, an integrating effort is needed that utilizes all data obtained to provide a best estimate of Nordic and European carbon fluxes.
-Figure 1 illustrates the integration effort of the ICOS-Norway consortium.
+The figure above illustrates the integration effort of the ICOS Norway consortium.

 At the heart of the integration effort is a method called inverse modelling, which is a statistical optimization technique that merges information from different sources.
-For this, the Norwegian Institute for Air Research (NILU) has developed an open-source atmospheric inverse modelling framework called FLEXINVERT that optimizes greenhouse gas fluxes to optimally fit with observed concentrations (Stohl et al., 2009; Thompson and Stohl, 2014).
+For this, NILU has developed an open-source atmospheric inverse modelling framework called FLEXINVERT that optimizes greenhouse gas fluxes to optimally fit with observed concentrations (Stohl et al., 2009; Thompson and Stohl, 2014).
 The spatial resolution of the fluxes can be varied and is partly determined by the geometry of the observing network.

 To utilize the atmospheric concentration measurements of greenhouse gases, the inversion requires a link between greenhouse gas fluxes and their concentrations, so-called source receptor relationships.
 These are taken from an atmospheric transport model.
 FLEXINVERT utilizes NILU’s Lagrangian transport model, FLEXPART (Stohl et al., 1998; 2005), which has become one of the most widely used atmospheric models worldwide.
 The advantage of this model is its capability to provide high spatial resolution, especially around receptor sites.